 Become an Undergraduate Career Committee (UCC) Member

 The Undergraduate Career Committee (UCC) is a student-run organization that plans and executes the Fall and Spring Undergraduate Career Expos as part of BBA Career Services.
-The application for new UCC members is closed at this time; please check back in late spring.
+UCC is now accepting applications!

 - Student Logistics Manager